-*As of the most recent update from the CDC ending Week 1, flu season 2021 remains lower than usual for this time of year in all major regions of the United States.
+*As of the most recent update from the CDC on March 30, 2021, flu season 2021 remains lower than usual for this time of year in all major regions of the United States.
 This article will be updated as numbers are reported.

 Each flu season, the CDC tracks a few important metrics that help tell the story of how severe the current flu season is compared to previous seasons.
 Here are a few numbers to track.

 PIC Mortality - The PIC mortality rate is the rate of deaths attributed to pneumonia, influenza, or COVID-19.
 In a non-COVID year, this is called P&I (pneumonia and influenza).
-This year's PIC rate is 17.2% which is above the epidemic threshold of 7.0%.
-According to the CDC, among the 3,337 PIC deaths reported for the week, 2,486 had COVID-19 listed as an underlying or contributing cause of death on the death certificate and 2 listed influenza, indicating that the current increase in PIC mortality is due primarily to COVID-19 and not influenza.
+This week's PIC rate is 12.1% which is above the epidemic threshold of 7.2%.
+Currently the majority of PIC deaths are due to COVID-19.

 Hospitalization Rates - Hospitalization rates are the number of hospitalizations based on the number of positive cases.
-Hospitalization rates will be presented once case counts increase to a level that produces stable rates.
-A total of 129 laboratory-confirmed influenza-associated hospitalizations were reported by FluSurv-NET sites between October 1, 2020 and January 9, 2021 which is lower than average for this point in the season and comparable to counts seen at this point during the 2011-12 season.
+A total of 210 laboratory-confirmed influenza-associated hospitalizations were reported by FluSurv-NET sites in 14 states between October 1, 2020 and this week for an overall cumulative hospitalization rate of 0.7 per 100,000 population.

 Pediatric Deaths - Pediatric deaths are the number of deaths of people under the age of 18.
 In 2019/20, there were 195 pediatric deaths.
 There has been one pediatric death during the 2020/21 season so far.

-In New York State for the most current week of reporting ending January 2, laboratories tested 33,934 specimens for influenza, of which 221 (0.7%) were positive, a 15% increase over the previous week, according to the New York State Department of Health.
-The number of patients hospitalized with influenza was 26, a 40% decrease over the previous week.
+In New York State for the most current week, laboratories tested 40,769 specimens for influenza, of which 99 (0.2%) were positive, a 13% decrease over the previous week, according to the New York State Department of Health.
+The number of patients hospitalized with influenza was 17, a 31% increase over the previous week.

-There have been 32 cases of laboratory-confirmed influenza in Monroe County up to the week ending January 2.
-This equals a 1.2% positivity rate, according to the New York State DOH.
+Since September 2020, there have been 46 cases of laboratory-confirmed influenza in Monroe County.
+This equals a 0.7% positivity rate, according to the New York State DOH.

 Between October 1, 2019 and April 4, 2020, the flu resulted in: